 between the divinely-endowed ability of the ruler/judge to understand reality and the incapacity of the commoners.
 These numerous binaries, piled up one upon the other, reflect a perception of reality in which the world is clearly defined and demarcated, with stable and rigid boundaries between me and you, between mine and yours, and between my identity and your identity.

 The great tension in the story is that a woman who engages in prostitution, and thus represents sexuality that is not under the control of a husband or father, tries to challenge the (ostensible) well-ordered reality of the world.
-This is a reality in which a child belongs to their mother, and the mother cares for the child’s well-being.
+This is a reality in which a child belongs to its mother, and the mother cares for the child’s well-being.
 The woman’s judicial appeal blurs social boundaries and the stability that they provide for those within them.
 Under cover of darkness, she switched the infants (or, at least, so claims the plaintiff.
 Alternatively, it is of course possible that one of the women, whose son had died, is trying her luck at court, and initiating a claim of possession upon a child that is not hers).
 The happy ending of the incident is the restoration of order, and the establishment of a renewed organization out of the chaos threatening society.

 In this way, the story of the trial is of course a fitting continuation of Solomon’s request in the dream at Gibeon, ‘Give your servant therefore an understanding mind to govern your people, able to discern between good and evil’ (1Kgs 3:9).